Mojang/EducationContent/python/lesson1/activity3.md

 player.say("1+1")
 ```

-## Step 2
-In python to devide we use a slash **/**.
-While for multiplication we use a star ** * **.
-Look at each of the tv monitors, try the commands displayed in the coding window.
-See what number the commands give you in the chat.
-Chose the correct answer from one of the three numbers below the tv monitor, by pressing the button.

 ## Step 3
 Go over to the first tv monitor, by the entrance, here you will see the command:
 ```python